Drones for Good: 25 Inspiring Examples of Drones Doing Good around the World [Updated for 2020]

 Check out the video below, which was a finalist for the 2017 InterDrone Film Festival, to see how conservation activists are using drones to nab poachers.

-6. Forestry and Conservation
+6. Helping with Forestry and Conservation

 By helping to create detailed maps, drones can assist in detecting illegal logging operations, as well as tracking and monitoring overall tree count and the health of a forest.